mp40/CC6-API-Solo-Project/README.md

   "can500": 314,
   "can350": 242,
   "drinkable": true
-};
+}
 ```
 ## Install procedure
 To set up database enter following in terminal.
-It assumes database named `beers` created user postgres, no password
+It assumes database named `beers` created user postgres, no password.
+See `knexfile.js` if you want to modify database details.

 ```
 yarn migrate